LvBaolu/Mixtral_V2/README.md

 ## Train

 You can test your system setup by running the `simple_train.py` script.
-This will train a model on a small dataset, typically completing in about an ho
+This will train a model on a small dataset, typically completing in about an hour on an 8xH100 machine.

+## Axolotl

+Our